Animal behavior is an interesting thing. One breed of the same species can act totally different from another.

 There are also animals that were meant to do a job.
 This is especially an important thing to think about when looking for a dog as a pet for your family.

 The breeds that are meant for pets or production that were expected to be around longer (rabbits, laying hens, milk goats, dairy cattle.
-You get the idea) will have the better temperaments.
+You get the idea) will have better temperaments.

 The animals that are intended for the market (Californian or polish rabbits, game birds, boar goats, beef cattle) tend to show signs of aggression or be more stubborn and not as easy to handle.